Stars1233/uvm32/README.md

 * Simple, opinionated execution model
 * Safe minimally typed FFI
 * Small enough for "if this then that" scripts/plugins, capable enough for much more
+* Aims for safety over speed, bad code running in the VM should never be able to crash the host

 Although based on a fully fledged CPU emulator, uvm32 is intended for executing custom script like logic, not for simulating hardware.